MrGG14/Movie-Recomendator-pending/README.md

 # Movie-Recomendator-pending
 The aim of this project is to build a Movie Recommenator system based on clustering.

-The idea is:
+The idea is given an user:
-1. given an user search its n closests users.
+1. Search its n closests users.
 2. Pic the movie which hasnt been seen by the new user and has the highest mean reviews of the other closests users

 ## DATA